-Please join us for a First Friday reception, meet and greet the artist on Friday, July 4 from 5-8pm.
-The show, titled "From the Heart and Hands," will feature Mainescapes by Michelle Stuckey.
+Please join us for a First Friday reception, meet and greet the artist on Friday, September 5 from 5-8pm.
+The show, titled "Under One Roof," will feature photographs by Margaret Lindsey and Drew Sanborn.

 Ongoing gallery displays -

 We're home to a diverse collection of matted and framed original vintage and antique prints in an intimate gallery space, nestled in an historic 1797 farmstead.
 Specializing in photogravure, letterpress, contemporary and stone litho.
 We also offer rotating fine arts with new exhibits planned for each First Friday gallery opening.
 Expert custom framing, giclee printing and digital restoration services on site.

 You’ll also discover select vintage jewelry, Christmas decor year-round, Maine-made camp furniture, and other gift items.
 Open Monday ~ Friday - 9am to 6pm, Saturday - Noon to 6pm.
 Always open by appointment.
 Bruce and Adrienne Little, owners.